jricher/secevent/draft-ietf-secevent-subject-identifiers.md

   }
 }
 ~~~
-{: #figexamplejwtdiffiss title="Example: JWT with an `iss_sub` Subject Identifier where the JWT issuer and JWT Subject issuer are different"}
+{: #figexamplejwtdiffiss title="Example: JWT with an \"iss_sub\" Subject Identifier where the JWT issuer and JWT Subject issuer are different"}

 ~~~
 {